whats2000/AgentLaboratoryWebUI/README.md

 ## Citation

-The code is adapted from the [AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) repository.
+The code is used for interaction for [AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) repository.